Last updated: 9 June 2026

 Is the cashback feature worth it?

 If you already shop at the supported retailers (and most people do for groceries), yes.
 The amounts per transaction are small, but they compound over weeks and months.
-Users who route their regular food shop through the app typically earn £20 to £30 a month in cashback towards their mortgage.
+Users who route their regular food shop through the app typically earn around £20 to £30 a month in cashback towards their mortgage.

 How is Sprive regulated?